risingwavelabs/risingwave-docs/docs/guides/ingest-from-mysql-cdc.md

 The following table shows the corresponding data type in RisingWave that should be specified when creating a source.
 For details on native RisingWave data types, see [Overview of data types](/sql/sql-data-types.md).

-RisingWave data types marked with an asterisk indicates that while there is no corresponding RisingWave data type, the ingested data can still be consumed as the listed type.
+RisingWave data types marked with an asterisk indicate that while there is no corresponding RisingWave data type, the ingested data can still be consumed as the listed type.

 | MySQL type | RisingWave type |
 |------------|-----------------|